jotaen/crypto-yahtzee/README.md

 ## Get started

 You need Docker (> 19.03.8).
-Run `docker run jotaen/crypto-yahtzee` on your command line.
+Run `docker run -it jotaen/crypto-yahtzee` on your command line.
 This will pull the latest version as docker container and start the game right away.
 You should be able to start playing without further ado.

 ### Options: